Skip to main content

 app.run(host="0.0.0.0", port=8004, debug=True) # Listen on all addresses, port 8004

-Configure HTTP node
+Configure the HTTP Node

 Configure parameters in the request body

-Configure callback interface
+Configure the callback interface